About the course

-You will be provided with personal office space in the Denys Wilkinson Building or its theoretical annexe alongside astrophysics staff, with whom you will share a variety of meeting rooms and an on-site canteen which doubles as a social space for the group.
+You will be provided with personal office space in the Denys Wilkinson Building - or, if appropriate, with the theory subdepartment - alongside astrophysics staff, with whom you will share a variety of meeting rooms and an on-site canteen which doubles as a social space for the group.

 You will be expected (and usually supported) to travel during your DPhil, both to meet and work with collaborators and to carry out fieldwork where appropriate, through trips to observatories and on-site experimental work.

 The University expects to be able to offer up to 1,000 full or partial graduate scholarships across the collegiate University in 2021-22.
 You will be automatically considered for the majority of Oxford scholarships, if you fulfil the eligibility criteria and submit your graduate application by the relevant January deadline.
 Most scholarships are awarded on the basis of academic merit and/or potential.